RUGGED SOUTH-WEST PEAK DISTRICT WORKSHOP

 4 People Max

-Join me on the 20th February for a packed day of photographing the South-West Peak District, home to some of the most dramatic escarpments and hidden gems the Peak District has to offer.
-We will still have a good chance of winter conditions at this time of year which could really add that special icing on the cake.
+Join me on the 21st July for a packed day of photographing the South-West Peak District, home to some of the most dramatic escarpments and hidden gems the Peak District has to offer.

 The South-West Peak District is an area of the Peak District with dramatic gritstone landscapes that spread out over the Cheshire and Staffordshire borders.
 The highlight of the area has to be The Roaches near Upper Hulme, a gritstone escarpment that juts out of the ground as if an earthquake pushed the cliff edges up.